Embed This Data

 - GDP (PPP):

 - -1.1% growth

 - FDI Inflow:

 The top personal income tax rate is 18 percent, and the top corporate tax rate is 12 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 31.5 percent of GDP.
-Government spending amounts to 38.5 percent of total domestic output.
-The government budget has recorded a small deficit, and public debt has reached a level equivalent to over 30 percent of GDP.
+The overall tax burden equals 31.6 percent of total domestic income.
+Over the past three years, government spending has amounted to 38.0 percent of total output (GDP), and budget deficits have averaged 2.1 percent of GDP.
+Public debt is equivalent to 38.1 percent of GDP.

 In 2016, Moldova made starting a business more expensive by increasing the cost of company registration.
 Getting electricity was made easier for small businesses, but several tax rates that businesses pay were raised.
 Labor regulations are rigid.
 The nonsalary cost of employing a worker is high.
 The government has resisted pressure from the International Monetary Fund to reduce agricultural subsidies.

 Trade is extremely important to Moldova’s economy; the combined value of exports and imports equals 115 percent of GDP.
 The average applied tariff rate is 3.4 percent.
 Nontariff barriers impede trade.
 Government openness to foreign investment is below average.
 The financial sector is relatively stable, but the level of financial intermediation remains shallow, and government interference is significant.